There’s a wobble cushion in my classroom!

 Tip 1 – Monitor wobble cushions in the classroom

 Make sure you’re monitoring the child’s response to the cushion.
 You need to be sure that the child’s attention and/or focus is improving once they start using the air-filled sensory cushion.
 There is no value in having a child sit on a cushion if it is not helping.
-I discuss behaviours that you can look out for on my sensory seating page.
+I discuss behaviours that you can look out for on my sensory seating page and in the GriffinOT’s sensory training which is included in our membership.

 Tip 2 – Inflate it!